albertogomcas/pyRFtelemetry/README.md

 Disclaimer
 ----------

-rfactorlcd is a homebrew tool for rFactor, GSC2013 and other compatible games and in no way affiliated with Image Space Incorporated, SimBin Studios or Reiza Studios.
+rfactorlcd and pyrftelemetry are homebrew tools for rFactor, GSC2013 and other compatible games and in no way affiliated with Image Space Incorporated, SimBin Studios or Reiza Studios.